 Some aircraft must be registered in the Dutch Civil Aircraft Register (Luchtvaartuigregister, in Dutch), kept by the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
 You will receive a Certificate of Registration (Bewijs van Inschrijving, BvI) once the aircraft has been registered.
 You will require insurance, a broadcasting license and a transponder code for this purpose.
 You will also have to arrange for the following documents:

-- Certificate of Airworthiness (Bewijs van Luchtwaardigheid, BvL): this document declares that the aircraft complies with airworthiness requirements.
+- Certificate of Airworthiness ARC (Bewijs van Luchtwaardigheid, BvL): this document declares that the aircraft complies with airworthiness requirements.

 - Noise Certification Documents (Geluidsdocument): Dutch motorised aircraft must have these documents on board.
 Noise information is important for the calculation of rates by airports, among other things.